 Digital space concerns

 If you’re using the free Google account, that provides access to the Google Workspace suite of apps, you have 15GB of storage.
 This doesn’t seem too little, but as your business needs grow, so does the space it takes on the cloud.
-Gmail does take some of this space, especially if you receive a lot of messages on a daily basis.
+Gmail does take some of this space, especially if you receive a lot of messages daily.

 So by taking your time to clean up Gmail, you free up space for extra files and documents on your Google account.
 Then, you can use/edit/share them on the Google Workspace apps, since they are accessible through all connected devices.